The best sterilisers for bottles, pumps, and more, as tested by UK parents

 Shortlisted for Best Steriliser/Sterilising Product at the Mother&Baby Awards 2021

 If you're looking for something that is really convenient, then these Munchkin Steriliser Bags are brilliant.
-They are an easy way to sterilise anytime, any place and are super handy for packing in your bag.
-They kill up to 99.9 per cent of common bacteria on bottles, pump parts and accessories in as little as 90 seconds (high wattage microwave), with each bag having up to 30 uses.
+They are an easy way to sterilise anytime, anywhere, and are handy for packing in your bag.
+They kill up to 99.9 per cent of common bacteria on bottles, pump parts and accessories in as little as 90 seconds (high-wattage microwave), with each bag having up to 30 uses, six in a pack so 180 uses is good value for money.

 Read our full Munchkin 6pk Steriliser Bags review